CodistoConnect/CodistoConnect/README.md

 <h2>Step 2: Prepare to install</h2>

-After verifying your prerequisites, perform the following tasks in order to prepare to install the Codisto Connect plugin.
+After verifying your prerequisites, perform the following task in order to prepare to install the Codisto Connect plugin.

-1. Download the Codisto Connect plugin from Codisto.com at <a href="https://codisto.com/plugin/getstable">https://codisto.com/plugin/getstable</a>.
+Download the Codisto Connect plugin from Codisto.com at <a href="https://codisto.com/plugin/getstable">https://codisto.com/plugin/getstable</a>.
 Substitute getstable with getbeta for the latest development branch.
-(Other feature branches will have to be packaged manually - <a href="http://www.magentocommerce.com/magento-connect/create_your_extension/">Create your extension></a>)
+(Other feature branches will have to be packaged manually - <a href="http://www.magentocommerce.com/magento-connect/create_your_extension/">Create your extension</a>)

+OR

+Download the plugin from https://github.com/codistoconnect/codistoconnect/releases.
+The latest release is available from https://github.com/codistoconnect/codistoconnect/releases/latest.
+The plugin.tgz located here is ready to install in Magento.

 <h2>Step 3: Install and verify the installation</h2>

-1. Follow the guide here <a href="https://codisto.zendesk.com/hc/en-us/articles/204370649-How-to-list">Installing Codisto Connect</a>.
+Follow the guide here <a href="https://codisto.zendesk.com/hc/en-us/articles/204681879-Downloading-and-Installing-the-CodistoConnect-Plugin">Installing Codisto Connect</a>.

 OR